Singapore Chinese Orchestra: History

 In 1968, an amateur Chinese orchestra was established as part of the National Theatre under the auspices of the Minister of Culture.
 This is quickly followed by a performing unit formed by the People's Association Cultural Troupe, the People's Association Chinese Orchestra (PACO) on 1 July 1968 as part of the government's effort to cultivate racial harmony.
 Ma Wen was the first conductor of PACO in 1971, followed by Li Xueling in 1973.
-This became a semi-professional orchestra in 1975 when Ng Tai Kong, the new conductor introduce 6 professional musicians.
-Ng left in 1977 to direct the newly-formed Hong Kong Chinese Orchestra, and he was followed by Lim Tiap Guan in 1977 and Ku Lap Man in 1980.
-The number of professionals gradually increased and the orchestra had 32 full-time members by 1984.
+This became a semi-professional orchestra in 1975 when Ng Tai Kong, the new conductor, introduced 6 professional musicians.
+Ng left in 1977 to direct the newly formed Hong Kong Chinese Orchestra, and he was followed by Lim Tiap Guan in 1977 and Ku Lap Man in 1980.
+The number of professionals gradually increased, and the orchestra had 32 full-time members by 1984.